An Amazing 14-Vehicle Light Painting in a Garage Condo

 We started 2025 out with a bang!
 Joannie and I hit the road in late January to exhibit our light painting photography at the Cars on 5th Concourse in Naples, Florida.
 We had a great time, saw hundreds of amazing cars, and met lots of great car owners too.
 I even had the opportunity to do a bunch of wildlife photography on the trip!

 The person that helped set this up for us was a guy named Steve.
-We met him at "Back to the Fifties" at the Minnesota State Fairgrounds back in June.
-(As a side-note, we will be there once again this June.)
+We met him at "Back to the Fifties" at the Minnesota State Fairgrounds back in June 2024.
+(As a side-note, we were there once again in June 2025.)
 Steve told us that we just had to attend Cars on 5th, and he actually helped to make that happen!

 Please check out the full story by clicking on the button below.